 Bed bugs have been found in all 50 states.
 According to a recent 2015 poll, 99.6 percent of pest control companies polled reported treating bed bugs found apartments, homes, hotels/motels, and popular spots.

-If you suspect you may have a bed bug problem, call us.
-We will conduct a FREE professional inspection of your home or business within a 10 mile radius of our office, searching for all of the known tell-tale signs of a bed bug problem, in all of the areas that could harbor bed bugs and bed bug eggs.
+If you suspect you may have a bed bug issue, call us.
+We will conduct a FREE professional inspection of your home or business within a 10 mile radius of our office, searching for all of the known tell-tale signs of a bed bug problem, in all of the areas that could harbor bed bugs and their eggs.

 In the event bed bugs are discovered, we will discuss our findings with you and explain the best treatment options for your situation.